celikyunusemre/celikyunusemre/README.md

 - 🔭 I’m currently working on **a private FiveM server project**

-- 💪 I also am working on **becoming a software tester & app developer**
+- 💪 I also am working on **becoming a software tester & mobile app developer**

 - 📫 How to reach me **bashengatv@gmail.com**